Grimface/galaxy-ttrpg/basic-moves.md

 # Basic Moves That Everyone Can Do

+When you __Act Under Pressure__, roll *+Cool*:
+- On a 10+ you do what you set out to.
+- On a 7-9 the Keeper is going to give you a worse outcome, a hard choice, a or price to pay.
+- On a miss, things go to hell.

+This move is basically a catch-all move for when a character attempts something risky that's not covered by any of the other moves.

+---

 When someone is injured and you __Get Them To Medbay__ aboard your ship roll *+Sharp* to see how many injuries they recover from every 24 hours.
 * On a 10+ they recover from three injuries.
 * On a 7-9 they recover from two injuries.